Current pedal obsession: Mr. Black Ambience Echoverb.

 Small pedal, ambience bigger than your head.

 Don’t overlook this pedal as just another delay with a reverb slapped on.
 There’s nothing typical about the Mr. Black Ambience Echoverb.
-Despite only three knobs, this well-oiled machine creates a massive, chorused ambience from two delays, a reverb and three separate modulations.
+Despite only three knobs, this well-oiled machine creates a massive, chorused ambience from two delays, a reverb and all three modulated separately.

 How does the Ambience Echoverb work?

 This pedal creates a lush, galloping soup by mixing four signals:

 It accomplishes everything it does with only three knobs and no annoying alternate functions.